devperate/sub-adjuster/README.md

 # sub-adjuster

-### An nodejs cli-app to adjust the time to a subtitle file easyly
+### An nodejs cli-app to adjust the time to a subtitle file easily

 ## Installation